 Patients have been extremely satisfied with the service and utilisation has been good.

-The aim of the service is to enhance the current service and provide physical health care for people with an eating disorder.
-GDoc’s responsible for providing clinical support to the Eating Disorders Service (EDS).
+The aim of this project is to enhance the current service and provide physical health care for people with an eating disorder.
+G DOC’s responsible for providing clinical support to the Eating Disorders Service (EDS).